Cancel anytime

 Industry Overview

-The banking industry is currently facing challenges from rising interest rates, increased competition from fintech companies, and regulatory changes.
+The banking industry is currently facing challenges related to rising interest rates, increased competition from fintech companies, and regulatory uncertainty.
+Consolidation is a key trend.

 Positioning